 In today’s digital landscape, checking your social media account is equivalent to reading the newspaper while you sip on your freshly brewed coffee in the morning or reading a bedtime story before you head to sleep.
-It has become that simply can’t leave social media out of the equation if you’re looking to digitally market your business.
+It has become that you simply can’t leave social media out of the equation if you’re looking to digitally market your business.
 So what exactly can social media do for your ecommerce site you may ask?
-The potential that social media holds to expand your business is endless.
+The potential that social media holds to expand your business, is endless.
 For starters, here are a few things you could leverage on: in-app purchases, influencer marketing, paid ads and functional content.
 Anyhow, whether a healthcare or beauty business, we’re about to bring you 6 ways you can capitalise on social media for your ecommerce website in Malaysia.

 Utilise in-app purchasing

 What’s the quickest way to convert your social media followers into paying consumers?
 When you don’t require them to leave the platform.
 Instagram (IG) has 1 billion users on the platform in a month.
 Plus, the addition of in-app checkout on Instagram last year just made shopping more accessible for its users.
 Gone were the days when you had to exit your IG app to do a search on your browser just to check out the new pair of trainers that was advertised on your feed.
 Although it does come with a platform fee, this checkout feature allows for a seamless user experience by not directing consumers to a pop-up web view before they actually land on the product page.
 As the number of users on social media continues to grow, so may your boost in ecommerce sales.
 Look to bring your products closer to your audience to see an increase in sales.
 Here’s an example of how ZARA is selling on the platform: